Přehled kurzů

 Essential Elective Subjects

-YBA276 Introduction to Research Methods in Social Sciences (Summer)
+YBLS007 Introduction to Qualitative Methods in Social Sciences (Summer)

 Semester: Summer Language: English